-Brake pads (both main and auxiliary) must be burnished to achieve full braking effectiveness.
+Brake pads must be burnished to achieve full braking effectiveness.
 Braking distance will be extended until brake pads are properly burnished.
 To properly burnish the brake pads, use the following procedure.

 Failure to properly burnish the brake pads could lead to premature brake pad wear or brake loss.
 Brake loss can result in severe injury.